-To further explore and understand the cytotoxicity of QDs, many research groups have focused their attention on the study of its mechanism.^{12,13,25} It has been widely deemed that the release of toxic cadmium ions (Cd2+) and the generation of reactive oxygen species (ROS) are the main reasons responsible for the cytotoxicity of QDs.^{14,26,27} Since Cd2+ can be released through the oxidation of QDs and bind to the sulfhydryl groups in many intracellular proteins, it may result in the functionality reduction of various subcellular organelles.^{20,28} QD-induced ROS have been verified to cause metabolic function loss, DNA nicking and breakage, and apoptosis.9,10,29 However, it is difficult to thoroughly understand the potential cytotoxicity mechanism of QDs since the cytotoxicity caused by QDs is extremely complicated.
-Little consensus can be reached.
-Although each of the above studies has provided valuable information on the influence of a given property of QDs (i.e., core composition, size, surface charge, and functionalization), a comparative analysis is necessary to determine the extent to which each of these properties causes cellular responses in isolation or in combination.
-It is still unclear which specific properties of QDs lead to induced physiological responses.
+To further explore and understand the cytotoxicity of QDs, many research groups have focused their attention on the mechanism study.^{12,13,25} It has been widely deemed that the release of toxic cadmium ion (Cd2+) and the generation of reactive oxygen species (POS) are the main reasons that responsible for QDs cytotoxicity.^{14,26,27} Since Cd2+ can be released through the oxidation of QDs and bind to the sulfhydryl groups in many intracellular proteins, it may result in the functionality reduction of various subcellular organelles.^{20,28} QDs-induced ROS has been verified to cause metabolic functions loss, DNA nicking and break, and apoptosis.^{9,10,29} However, it is difficult to thoroughly understand the potential cytotoxicity mechanism of QDs since the cytotoxicity caused by QDs is extremely complicated.
+Few consensuses can be reached.
+Although each of above studies has provided valuable information on the influence of a given property of QDs (i.e., core composition, size, surface charge, and functionalization), a comparative analysis is necessary to determine the extent to which each of these properties causes cellular responses in isolation or in combination.
+It is still unclear which specific properties of QDs lead the induced physiological responses.

-In view of this, four types of CdSe/ZnS QDs were employed in this study as different types of pollutants to investigate their cellular uptake and induced physiological responses in Phanerochaete chrysosporium (P. chrysosporium), which has been widely used in treating wastewater containing toxic organic pollutants and heavy metals because of its excellent ability to degrade organic pollutants and absorb heavy metals.^{30-32} As P. chrysosporium was sensitive to xenobiotics and it could quickly respond to changes in the surrounding environment, P. chrysosporium was used as the target organism to explore the cytotoxicity of QDs.
-Moreover, studies on the physiological responses of P. chrysosporium under QD exposure are still limited.
-Particularly, the effects of incubation concentration and exposure time to QDs on the cellular uptake and oxidative stress in P. chrysosporium have not been reported in the literature yet.
-Consequently, simultaneous analysis of the cellular uptake and physiological responses in P. chrysosporium is conducted to achieve a reliable and comprehensive evaluation on the biosafety of QDs.
+In view of this, four types of CdSe/ZnS QDs in this study were employed as different types of pollutants to investigate their cellular uptake and induced physiological responses in Phanerochaete chrysosporium (P. chrysosporium), which has been widely used in treating wastewater containing toxic organic pollutants and heavy metals because of its excellent ability o degrade organic pollutants and absorb heavy metals.30-32 As P. chryso. portum was sensitive to xenobiotics and it could surrounding environments, the P. chrysosporium quickly respond to the was used as the target organism to explore the cytotoxicity of QDs.
+Moreover, the physiological responses of P. chrysosporium under QDs exposure are still limited. the effects of incubation concentration and exposure time of QDs on the Particular cellular uptake and oxidative stress in P. chrysosporium have not been reported in the literature yet.
+Consequently, a simultaneous analysis of the cellular uptake and physiological responses of P. chrysosporium is determined to obtain a reliable and comprehensive evaluation on the biosafety of QDs.